 - Ultra-low emission vehicles with a significant zero-emission range

 How much is the Clean Air Zone charge?

 Not every council charges for entering the Clean Air Zone.
-In fact, local authorities are only allowed to set charges at levels encouraging drivers to switch to less polluting vehicles and not to create an extra revenue exceeding the cost of the scheme.
+Local authorities are only allowed to set charges at levels encouraging drivers to switch to less polluting vehicles and not to create an extra revenue exceeding the scheme's cost.